A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Results

 In Figure~\ref{fig:recList}, we plot the results for top-$20$ recommendations, and we made three observations.
 First, when more ``future data'' is included in training of recommendation models, extrinsic similarity tends to decrease.
-That is, the top-$20$ recommendation lists become increasingly different from the lists obtained from the experiment with no data leakage.
-This is again a strong evidence that the models are affected by the changed user-item interaction distributions when there exists ``future data'' in the training set.
+That is, the top-$20$ recommendation lists become increasingly different from the lists obtained from the experiment without data leakage.
+This is again a strong evidence that the models are affected by the changed user-item interaction distributions due to the ``future data'' in the training set.
 The training set with ``future data'' is not a good representation of the past context when the test instance took place.
+According to Figure~\ref{fig:recList}, MovieLens-25M is more affected by the ``future data'' than Amazon-electronic.
+A possible reason is that users in MovieLens dataset are only active for very short time periods, and the timestamps in MovieLens are not very reliable. ``Future data'' thus demonstrate a significantly different context from the user's last interactions.
+Another possible reason is that the recommendation models applied are different on the two datasets.
 Second, the intrinsic similarity distributions in experiments with ``future data'' are different from the intrinsic similarity distribution in experiment of $0$-year future data.
 It indicates that the presence of ``future data'' does affect the recommended items for each test instance.
-Third, the extrinsic similarity becomes increasingly different from intrinsic similarity when more ``future data'' is added in training.
+Third, extrinsic similarity becomes increasingly different from intrinsic similarity when more ``future data'' is added in training.
 It indicates that the extrinsic difference exists due to data leakage, but not by randomness in model training processes.

-Recall that the recommendation problem definition in Section~\ref{sec:intro} is learning users' preferences from historical data and then to predict the item a user will rate/interact with in the near future.
+Recall that the recommendation problem definition in Section~\ref{sec:intro} is learning users' preferences from historical data, then to predict the item a user will rate/interact with in the near future.
 We show that with ``future data'', the context of ``history'' is not well modeled, hence violating the recommendation problem definition and affecting the recommendation results.